rustypangolin/urly/README.md

 # urly

-URLY is a nifty little python tool used to pull threat intelligence on IOCs Currently has support for IP address via ipVoid and domains vis urlVoid with dynamic input detection, so you don't have to tell the app what you're feeding!
+URLY is a nifty little python tool used to pull threat intelligence on IOCs.
+Currently has support for IP address via ipvoid and domains via urlvoid with dynamic input detection, so you don't have to tell the app what you're feeding!

 Requires: